tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 interfacing bugs that could cause the program to crash or fail, but a few remain.
 Notably,

-* it is possible to use references to Java objects after they have been collected, and
+* it is possible to use references to Java objects by mistake after they have been collected, and
 * it is possible to accidentally retain large amounts of memory in the Java heap with references that live in the memory managed by Haskell.